AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/performance-targets.md

 ### Proof size

-At a tx throughput of 1,024 tx per second, each Aztec node (not sequencer/prover, just a regular node that is sending transactions) needs to download `1024*proof_size` bytes of data to keep track of the mempool.
-32kb proofs = 32MB per second which is on the threshold of practical outside of a datacenter.
-8MB per second is much more practical.
+The MVP wishes to target a tx through put of 10 tx per second.

+Each Aztec node (not sequencer/prover, just a regular node that is sending transactions) needs to download `10*proof_size` bytes of data to keep track of the mempool.
+However, this is the *best case* scenario.

-At launch, the throughput won't be this high, but ideally we architect Aztec such that the network can scale effectively by throwing hardware+resources at bottlenecks (easy to do in a post-decentralisation), without protocol, architecture or tech upgrades ( harder post-decentralisation).
+More practically, the data throughput of a p2p network will be less than the bandwidth of participants due to network coordination costs.
+As a rough heuristic, we assume that network bandwidth will be 10% of p2p user bandwidth.
+NOTE: can we find some high-quality information about p2p network throughput relative to the data consumed by p2p node operators?

+As a result, the MPV data throughput could scale up to `100 * proof_size` bytes of data per second.

+For an MVP we wish to target a maximum bandwidth of 8MB per second (i.e. a good broadband connection).
+This gives us a network bandwidth of 0.8MB/s.

+This sets the proof size limit to 819.2 kb per second per 100 transactions => 82 kilobytes of data per transaction.

+As a rough estimate, we can assume the non-proof tx data will be irrelevant compared to 82kb, so we target a proof size of $80$ kilobytes for the MPV.

+To support 100 transactions per second we would rquire a proof size of $8$ kilobytes.

 ### Prover time